WHO Framework Convention on Tobacco Control: Governance

 The FCTC established two principal bodies to oversee the functioning of the treaty: the Conference of the parties and the permanent Secretariat.
 In addition, there are over 50 different intergovernmental and nongovernmental organizations who are official observers to the Conference of the Parties.

 Implementation, oversight, and future direction

 According to the FCTC in 2010, "most parties have now passed or are renewing and strengthening national legislation and policies to meet their obligations under the treaty" and that 80% of parties facilitated public information and/ or education programs on the dangers of tobacco and curb underage tobacco consumption through laws that forbid retailers from selling tobacco products to minors.
 Furthermore, 70% of parties made "large, clear and visible health warnings" mandatory for tobacco packaging.
-However Nikogosian warns that the treaty's effectiveness hinges on how parties implement the guidelines.
+However Haik Nikogosian warns that the treaty's effectiveness hinges on how parties implement the guidelines.
 FCTC implementation proves most difficult for developing and transition economies, due to a rift between their need for tobacco control and the resources they can access in meeting FCTC guidelines.
 This also proves to be difficult for the European Union, and Australia.